Our favorite pictures from five decades

 Our favorite pictures are chosen!
 About 500 people took part and voted on their favorites from 50 photos.
 Here you find the top ten photos with the most votes.

-Apart from this website, the favorite pictures can also be experienced from 15 November to 20 December 2019 in the exhibition "50 Jahre GSI – Lieblingsfotos und Erinnerungen" in the foyer of the Konferenz- und Bürogebäudes West (KBW) on the GSI/FAIR campus as large-format photo prints.
-The exhibitions is open from Monday to Friday between 10 a.m. and 4 p.m.
-External guests are requested to bring an identification document with them for admission to the campus.
+Apart from this website, the favorite pictures could also be experienced from 15 November to 20 December 2019 in the exhibition "50 Jahre GSI – Lieblingsfotos und Erinnerungen" in the foyer of the Konferenz- und Bürogebäudes West (KBW) on the GSI/FAIR campus as large-format photo prints.
+The exhibition was also open to the public.

 For high-energy research with the SIS18 particle accelerator, which can bring heavy ions up to 90 % of the speed of light, new detectors, such as FOPI (4Pi), a detector that covers almost the full solid angle, were put into operation in the 1990s.
 FOPI's aim was to investigate the hot, dense nuclear matter that is produced for a very short time in a high-energy heavy ion collision.
 It expands explosively and emits newly produced particles.
 FOPI was designed by an international collaboration of 13 institutes and operated at GSI until recently.